cosmos/gaia/RELEASING.md

 ## Long-Lived Version Branch Approach

-In the Gaia repo, there are three categories of long-lived branches:
+In the Gaia repo, there are two categories of long-lived branches:

 ### Branch: `main`
 The `main` branch should be targeted for PRs that contain a bug-fix/feature/improvement that will be included for the next release.